-Have you ever dreamt of swimming beside the world's largest fish?
+Have you ever dreamed of swimming beside the world's largest fish?
 Well now you can with this once in a lifetime experience, which allows you to help through vital conservation work with the magnificent whale shark - all within one of the most beautiful locations anywhere on earth - the Maldives!

 About the Project

 Situated in the stunning island paradise of Dhigurah Island in the Maldives, this is a fantastic project offering you the chance to get up close and personal with the world's largest fish – the magnificent whale shark.

 Formed in conjunction with a not-for-profit charity and active member of the international conservation coalition ‘The Shark Alliance’, this project offers volunteers the chance to “conduct integral whale shark research and foster community-focussed initiatives throughout the Maldives region”.
 The project is very lucky to have the help of some world renowned marine biologists, and with their help have been building up an ongoing demographic profile of the whale shark population through a non-invasive process called photo identification.
 Having documented (via ground-breaking satellite tagging and DNA analysis programmes) over 3000 encounters with whale sharks, the team have identified over 208 individuals, cataloguing them into a worldwide database, ultimately helping to assess and understand the wider importance of whale shark conservation.